mk-fg/hwctl/README.md

 and then uniformly pick td from min-max range.
 These values are randomly picked like that before every inteval/delay, so will vary within single run.

+LED panels can be very bright (and run quite hot) at 100% power, and brightness of color at specific power value on those should be wildly uneven.
+For example, 10% power on red might look about as bright as 2%-power green or 0.6% power blue, so blue at 100% will visually overpower other color LEDs.\
+Script has a conservative `dim_rgb=(0.1, 0.02, 0.006)` default multiplier
+(values from example above), to be about as dim as possible, which likely needs to be tuned for each specific LED chips/panel and image data to look right (passing different tuple to `run_with_times()`).

 [neopixel]: https://docs.micropython.org/en/latest/library/neopixel.html
 [Waveshare Pico-RGB-LED]: https://www.waveshare.com/wiki/Pico-RGB-LED